TheOneTheOnlyDavidBrown/crunchpow-model/README.md

 - Using myModel.destroy(id) destroys a model based on the passed in id.
 Probably will update this to have the id optional and delete the current model.
 - Using myModel.fetch([id]) gets the model if id is passed in.
 Otherwise, it returns a list of all models 'myModel'.
 - By using `myModel.setBaseEndpoint(newBaseEndpoint)` you can change the root endpoint.
 Default: `/api/:modelName`.

-## TODO:
-- Allow omitting of schema so structure/types aren't essential.
-- Allow autosaving on setting property.
-Should use a debounce/throttle function so it does't hit the backend until needed.